20 Unique Ways to View Fall Foliage

 HORSEBACK RIDING IN EVANSBURG STATE PARK

-Experience the season as George Washington did more than 200 years ago – by horseback – as you explore the 15 miles of trails in Evansburg State Park.
+Experience the season as George Washington did more than 200 years ago.. by horseback!
+Explore 15 miles of trails in Evansburg State Park.
 Red Buffalo Ranch offers guided horseback rides into the park tailored to riders of all skill levels.

 ZIPLINING AT SPRING MOUNTAIN